 The assessable income of a super fund generally includes all types of income from its investments such as interest, dividends, rent and capital gains.

-However, it also includes concessional contributions received on behalf of its members, which is effectively any contribution the person or employer making the contribution claims as a tax deduction.
+However, it also includes concessional contributions received on behalf of its members, which includes all contributions the member or employer making the contribution claims as a tax deduction.

 This is why they are taxable contributions and therefore incur contributions tax of 15% (increasing to 30% for individuals with income greater than $250,000) when received by the super fund.
 Any contribution tax is withheld by the super fund and forwarded to the ATO.

 Some of the main types of concessional contributions are: